lux-org/lux/README.md

 Other additional resources:

 - Visit [ReadTheDoc](https://lux-api.readthedocs.io/en/latest/) for more detailed documentation.
-- Check out this [notebook tutorial series](https://github.com/lux-org/lux/tree/master/examples/tutorial) on how to use Lux.
+- Clone the [lux-binder](https://github.com/lux-org/lux-binder) repo to try out these [hands-on exercises](https://github.com/lux-org/lux-binder/tree/master/exercise) or a more comprehensive [tutorial series](https://github.com/lux-org/lux-binder/tree/master/tutorial) on how to use Lux.
-- Join the [Lux Slack channel](http://lux-project.slack.com/) for support and discussion.
+- Join our [Slack channel](http://lux-project.slack.com/) for support and discussion.
 - Report any bugs, issues, or requests through [Github Issues](https://github.com/lux-org/lux/issues).